Introduction

 Contrast issue

 You want to direct the eye and light certain areas more than others.
-If you use a directional, put some clouds or use a blocker.
-It will make your image much more interesting.
+If you use a directional, put some clouds or use a blocker to make your image much more interesting.
 Here is an example where the image is not clearly readable.
 At the end of the shot, where is your eye going ?
 The hunter or the yellow dude ?

-I actually lit the shot above.
-The highest contrast point is not on the hunter.
+I actually lit the shot above and the highest contrast point is not on the hunter.
 That’s clearly a mistake.
 Every time I look at it, my eye goes to the yellow dude.

 Sharon Calahan : What you do not see is as important as what you do see.
 The light is there to direct the viewer’s attention, the darkness to stimulate his imagination.